 A transfer student is defined as a student who has previously enrolled at another postsecondary institution.
 A student, who is on academic probation at another college, if otherwise acceptable, is admitted to Southern University at Shreveport on probation.
-A student who is excluded from another college because of academic suspension may be considered for admission to Southern University at Shreveport on probationary status after remaining out of college for one semester.
+A student who is excluded from another college because of academic suspension is not eligible to enroll at SUSLA until the suspension period has elapsed.